Introduction to mlld

 ]

-A pure /when like the example above runs immediately, but you can also make an executable when that can take arguments and run later:
+A pure when runs immediately, but you can also make an executable when:

 @env == "prod" => @deploy("careful")